Mycoplasma genitalium

-Mycoplasma genitalium (MG, commonly known as Mgen) is a sexually transmitted, small and pathogenic bacterium that lives on the mucous epithelial cells of the urinary and genital tracts in humans.
-Medical reports published in 2007 and 2015 state that Mgen is becoming increasingly common.
-Resistance to multiple antibiotics is becoming prevalent, including to azithromycin, which until recently was the most reliable treatment.
-The bacteria was first isolated from the urogenital tract of humans in 1981, and was eventually identified as a new species of Mycoplasma in 1983.
-It can cause negative health effects in men and women.
-It also increases the risk factor for HIV spread with higher occurrences in those previously treated with the azithromycin antibiotics.
+Mycoplasma genitalium (also known as MG, Mgen, or since 2018, Mycoplasmoides genitalium) is a sexually transmitted, small pathogenic bacterium that lives on the mucous epithelial cells of the urinary and genital tracts in humans.
+Medical journals in 2007 and 2015 reported that Mgen is becoming more common.
+Resistance to multiple antibiotics, including the macrolide azithromycin, until recently the most reliable treatment, is becoming prevalent.
+The bacterium was first isolated from the urogenital tract of humans in 1981 and was identified as a new species of Mycoplasma in 1983.
+It increases the risk of HIV spread in men and women, with higher occurrences in those previously treated with azithromycin antibiotics.